RobbyCBennett/Customizer/README.md

 Edit CSS
 * View & edit styling for one page or many

-Options
-* CSS for one or many sites

 Storage Sync
 * Options saved for use on any computer